aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 ## Customizing the redirect location after reseting password

-By default the user will be automatically logged in and redirected to the `/home` URL after reseting their password, to override this we can define a `redirectTo` property on the `ResetPasswordController` like so:
+By default the user will be automatically logged in and redirected to the `/home` URL after reseting their password, to override this we can define a `redirectTo` property on the `Auth\ResetPasswordController` like so:

 ```php
 protected $redirectTo = '/mynewhome';
 ```

-This will then redirect them to the `/mynewhome` URL instead.
+This will then override and redirect them to the `/mynewhome` URL instead.